unc-csxl/csxl.unc.edu/docs/auth.md

 ### Frontend Features Requiring Authorization

-For feature-specific rule authorization, the alpha version of the CSXL web app that COMP590 Spring 2023 is starting from does not yet have an idiomatic example in the frontend.
+For feature-specific rule authorization, the beta version of the CSXL web app that COMP590 Fall 2023 is starting from does not yet have an idiomatic example in the frontend.
 As a feature developer, you will need to come up with a solution of how your frontend UI will handle feature-specific authorization concerns.

-For administrative permission rule authorization, the [PermissionService](frontend/src/app/permission.service.ts) provides helper methods for verifying administrative permissions.
-For an idiomatic example use case for administrative permission checking, see [`NavigationComponent`](frontend/src/app/navigation)'s `adminPermission$` `Observable<boolean>`:
+For administrative permission rule authorization, the [PermissionService](../frontend/src/app/permission.service.ts) provides helper methods for verifying administrative permissions.
+For an idiomatic example use case for administrative permission checking, see [`NavigationComponent`](../frontend/src/app/navigation)'s `adminPermission$` `Observable<boolean>`:

 1. [The permission is initialized in the constructor via `PermissionService`'s `check` method.](https://github.com/unc-csxl/csxl.unc.edu/blob/e349bd727f5525a07dc85ed602916470b285e24f/frontend/src/app/navigation/navigation.component.ts#L41)
 2. [The permission is checked in the HTML template using an async pipe.](https://github.com/unc-csxl/csxl.unc.edu/blob/main/frontend/src/app/navigation/navigation.component.html#L13)

+For a list of existing administrative permissions, please see the [Administrative Permissions of CSXL Services](./admin_permissions.md) documentation.